 Although accessible by land, arriving by water to Boca Grande and Burnt Store Marina reflects the destinations’ ties to the sea.
 The full-day trip to Florida’s other Boca gives passengers time to explore the upscale island’s downtown, offering boutiques, restaurants, and walking-distance beaches.
 A half-day excursion to Burnt Store includes two hours for a leisurely lunch at the onsite Cass Cay restaurant.

 King Fisher’s Peace River nature cruise and afternoon harbor tour plunge passengers into the unique environment of the surrounding waterways, home to 800 dolphins, hundreds of manatees, sea turtles and marine birds.

 Come dusk, there’s a tendency to gravitate to the Gulf and King Fisher offers the ultimate viewing position for sun setting over the water: On a boat.

-Cruises and private charters can be customized to your whim – weddings, anniversaries, a day of island hopping, on-the-water photo shoots and canal cruises – and as many as 100 passengers.
+Cruises and private charters can be customized to your whim: weddings, anniversaries, a day of island hopping, on-the-water photo shoots and canal cruises, for as many as 100 passengers.
 Visit the website to peruse the calendar and make reservations.

 The Allen family also is actively involved in organizations devoted to protecting the health of the harbor and its fishery.
-Second-gen Capt.
+Second generation Capt.
 Ralph Allen is also an award-winning outdoor writer and photographer.